ruromero/exhort/README.md

 - Redis cache: Allows caching Red Hat recommendations and remediations.
 Can be configured with the `quarkus.redis.host` parameter
 - TrustedContent: Provides Red Hat recommendations and remediations.
 - External Vulnerability providers enabled.
+- Postgres Database: Stores data needed for the Model Cards functionality.
+See [Model Cards](#model-cards)

 ## Required parameters